The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - Use a web-based datastore browser by connecting a browser directly to the ESX\ESXi host on which the virtual machine (whose .vmx or .nvram files are of interest) is running.

-- In vCenter Server 4.0 Update 2 and vCenter Server 4.1, use a web-based datastore browser by connecting a browser to vCenter Server.
+- In vCenter Server 4.0 Update 2 and vCenter Server 4.1 or later, use a web-based datastore browser by connecting a browser to vCenter Server.

 Note: If the download fails, retry the download operation.